rewired: the labourers in the vineyard & the problem with fairness

 Its a shift towards a world that is big enough for everyone.

-Its a shift towards a life where, as Louis CK put it, the only reason we look into our neighbours dish is to make sure they have enough.
+Its a shift towards a life where the only reason we look into our neighbours dish is to make sure they have enough.

 Its a world and a life that benefits not just ourselves, but everyone.

 Its a world and a life that exists for the sake of the other.